Information about our dance classes and Practicas,

 The closest to it’s origins, social Tango danced to medium tempo classical tango repertoire, easily recognizable by it’s characteristic close embrace, upright posture with heads quite close together, full of both flowing as well as sharp movements, frequently contrasted by stately pauses.
 It is supposed to be an epitome of subtlety and god taste.
 When done in a more strenuous and technical “House of Cards” – figure “A” – “leaning against one another” alignment – it changes into what is referred to as a Milonguero style of Tango.

 Argentine Tango – Tango Vals.

 When Argentine Tango figures are danced to medium tempo waltz music, it is referred to as a Tango Vals.
-The rhythm and music of Tango Vals closely resembles medium tempo to quick tempo Viennese Waltz, however, unlike Viennese version, Tango Vals doesn’t continuously travel spinning around the floor with steady three step per musical measure.
+The rhythm and music of Tango Vals closely resembles medium to quick tempo Viennese Waltz, however, unlike Viennese version, Tango Vals doesn’t continuously travel spinning around the floor with steady three step per musical measure.
 Instead it leisurely sways and rotates through unhurried and precise one to two steps per measure, with great rhythmic variety and subtlety.
-If Viennese Waltz was an sprint race around a track and field pitch, Tango Vals would be much closer to running around in a park.
+If Viennese Waltz was an sprint race around a track and field pitch, Tango Vals would be much closer to running freely around in a park.

 Argentine Tango – Milonga.

 This word could refer to two different concepts in Argentine Tango.